 Archdiocese of Omaha had an HTML based website that was maintained by their IT department.
 Whenever someone wanted to make changes to the site, they had to contact the IT department, who would then make the changes manually.
 The website needed to be easy to change while still maintaining the original look and feel of the HTML website.
 Archdiocese of Omaha knew that they wanted to use DNN, but they weren’t sure who their software provider should be.
 After purchasing a license for the DNN software, the DNN corporation referred Archdiocese of Omaha to us.

 It was important that the website be easy to change, while still maintaining the original look and feel of the HTML website.

-After writing the structure of the page in DNN, SOLTECH then designed a skin to exactly match the original HTML based webpage.
-SOLTECH also suggested some modules that might be more effective, given what Archdiocese of Omaha was looking to do.
+After writing the structure of the page in DNN, we went on to design a skin to match the original HTML based webpage.
+We also suggested some modules that might be more effective, given what Archdiocese of Omaha was looking to do.

-Archdiocese of Omaha is excited about the new features of their DNN website, and very pleased with how the site looks.
-Most importantly, the process of adding information to their website has now been streamlined.
-The simplified user interface of DNN is helping save the IT department the time and hassle of having to update the website, which is allowing them to spend that time working on other projects.
+Archdiocese of Omaha was very pleased with how the site came out.
+Most importantly, the process of adding information to their website was streamlined.
+The simplified user interface of DNN saves the IT department the time and hassle of having to update the site, which, in turn, allowed them to spend that time working on other projects.